nicolay-r/ARElight/README.md

 List of the supported parameters is as follows:
 ```
 --text              [INPUT_TEXT]            Input text for processing
---entities-parser {no,bert-ontonotes}
-                    Adopt entities parser in text processing (default:
+--entities-parser   {no,bert-ontonotes}     Adopt entities parser in text processing (default: bert-ontonotes)
-                    bert-ontonotes)
---emb-filepath EMBEDDING_FILEPATH
-                    RusVectores embedding filepath
+--emb-filepath      EMBEDDING_FILEPATH       RusVectores embedding filepath
---terms-per-context [TERMS_PER_CONTEXT]
-                    The max possible length of an input context in terms
+--terms-per-context [TERMS_PER_CONTEXT]     The max possible length of an input context in terms
                                             (Default: 50) NOTE: Use greater or equal value for
                                             this parameter during experimentprocess; otherwise you
                                             may encounter with exception during sample creation
                                             process!
 --entity-fmt        {rus-cased-fmt,rus-simple,simple-uppercase,simple,sharp-simple}
                     Entity formatter type
 --stemmer           [{mystem}]              Stemmer (Default: mystem)
---synonyms-filepath SYNONYMS_FILEPATH
-                    List of synonyms provided in lines of the source text
+--synonyms-filepath SYNONYMS_FILEPATH       List of synonyms provided in lines of the source text
                     file.
+--frames            [FRAMES]                Collection for frames annotation in text (Default: ruattitudes-20)
 ```

 # Large Data Serialization